jaysomani/Disastro/README.md

 # Disastro

-Disaster management website created to help people stuck in the disaster with the help of web based technology
+Disaster management website created to help people stuck in the disaster with the help of web based technology.

+Technologys used:<br>